Friday, October 13, 2017

 The Infrastructure

+I’ve always been enchanted by lost cities, giant secret projects and the like.
 Giant projects, of course, have been around since the advent of humans, everything from Stonehenge through the Apollo Project to send humans to the moon.
 In between was the construction of Europe's cathedrals, the Panama Canal, America’s Transcontinental Railroad, the Suez Canal, the Great Eastern, Hoover Dam, and countless other projects, both exotic and prosaic, old and new, on virtually every continent that pop up at the simplest query of any Internet search engine.
 There is something inherently romantic about the ability of humans to organize and pursue such enormous projects to completion.
 But none of those just mentioned was secret, and most took a considerable amount of time.

 ..........Click on these images to enlarge.